marcelcases/digital-systems-design-with-vhdl-labs/Lab2_Comparator/README.md

 date: 2018-09-19 11:00:30 +03:00
 ---

+# Lab 2: A two bit comparator in VHDL

 ## Introduction

 This is a VHDL design of a digital **two-bit comparator**.
 An output is shown depending on whether the comparation is greater, equal or less than the other.

 ## Workflow

 Three different methods to compare two bits have been implemented: its boolean equations, VHDL's "when .. else" statement and VHDL's "with .. select" statement.
 The **simulation**, the **RTL analysis** and the **synthesis scheme** are shown as well.

 ## Contents

 ```
 1 Introduction . . . . . . . . . . . . . . . . .
 1
 1.1 Aim  . . . . . . . . . . . . . . . . . . . .
 1